 In Manual mode you can select the over speed and torque limits, and the "Pulses Pre Revolution" for the RPM1 and RPM2 speed signals.
 If a target wheel has 30 teeth, then the appropriate PPR would be 30.
-Finally, in Manual mode you can set the appropriate position for the decimal in the torque display.
+Finally in Manual mode you can set the appropriate position for the decimal in the torque display.

 In Speed mode you can adjust the Speed Maximum Set Point, and the Proportional, Integral and Differential gain values for the Speed PID Control.
-For extended PID resolution denominator factors for P, I and D are also provided.
-If you want finer resolution, and lower gain on a given factor, increase the appropriate factor.

-In Torque mode you again have the Torque Maximum Set Point and the Proportional, Integral and Differential gain values for the Torque PID Control.
-For extended PID resolution denominator factors for P, I and D are also provided.
-If you want finer resolution, and lower gain on a given factor, increase the appropriate factor.
+In Torque mode you can adjust the Torque Maximum Set Point and the Proportional, Integral and Differential gain values for the Torque PID Control.